 The last thing to mention is the value.
 A really low-priced short, that will hold up for a long time.

 I’ve always got a soft spot for Fuji gear.
-Their shorts are great for grappling, very lightweight with high performance.
+Not just known for their Gis, their shorts are great for grappling, very lightweight with high performance.
 While the fabric feels thin, you won’t notice any loss in strength after continued use.

 You can wear them for kickboxing and MMA too, but they don’t offer quite as much movement as other shorts.
 The design is super simple, classic Fuji style.
 All in all, a great No-Gi competition short.

 If you need your uniform to stand out a little more, I understand.
 That’s why Roar is here.

 Their designs might be a little much for some.
 However, if that’s what you’re looking for, they have some crazy designs.
 The one that stands out is the checkered design of their pro series shorts, available in black, blue, red, pink and yellow.